zainabed/zainabed-blog/content/blogs/angular-mutation-testing/index.md

 If you have a condition statement like `a > b` then it changes it to `a < b`.

 Now your unit tests should handle such scenarios.
 If the test case fails, then it implies that the test case has eliminated the mutation from the code.
 If it doesn't, then there is a need for improvement in test cases.
-We will see the examples to understand it more clearly.

 ## Stryker Mutation Framework
 As mentioned earlier, every language has specialised software for mutation testing.
 For Angular, it is Stryker software.